lyronctk/zijkstra/README.md

 # Zijkstra's Algorithm

+Educational tool.
 Proving the shortest path through a maze with recursive SNARKs.

 ## Overview